Ern Malley hoax: The hoax revealed

 On 17 June, the Adelaide Daily Mail raised the possibility that Harris was the hoaxed rather than the hoaxer.
 Alarmed, Harris hired a private detective to establish whether Ern and Ethel Malley existed or had ever done so, but by then, the Australian national press was on the trail.
-The next week, the Sydney Sunday Sun, which had been conducting some investigative reporting, ran a front-page story alleging that the Ern Malley poems had in fact been written by McAuley and Stewart.
+The next week, the Sydney Sun, which had been conducting some investigative reporting, ran a front-page story alleging that the Ern Malley poems had in fact been written by McAuley and Stewart.

 The South Australian police impounded the issue of Angry Penguins devoted to The Darkening Ecliptic on the grounds that Malley's poems were obscene.

 After the hoax was revealed, McAuley and Stewart wrote:

 Mr. Max Harris and other Angry Penguins writers represent an Australian outcrop of a literary fashion which has become prominent in England and America.
 The distinctive feature of the fashion, it seemed to us, was that it rendered its devotees insensible of absurdity and incapable of ordinary discrimination.
 Our feeling was that by processes of critical self-delusion and mutual admiration, the perpetrators of this humourless nonsense had managed to pass it off on would-be intellectuals and Bohemians, both here and abroad, as great poetry. ...
 However, it was possible that we had simply failed to penetrate to the inward substance of these productions.
 The only way of settling the matter was by way of experiment.
 It was, after all, fair enough.
 If Mr Harris proved to have sufficient discrimination to reject the poems, then the tables would have been turned.